 The training survey was held in the ICCAT headquarters on 16 May 2018, with the participation of all the contracted pilots, professional spotters and scientific observers.
 A total of 17 participants attended the course.
-As in the previous years, the members of the crews were instructed in detail on methodology for performing an aerial survey, they were given details on previous surveys and they were trained on how to follow the protocol and fill out the forms, including practical examples.
+The list of participants is available in Annex 1a, document no. 6.
+As in the previous years, the members of the crews were instructed in detail on methodology for performing an aerial survey, they were given details on previous surveys and they were trained on how to follow the protocol (available in Annex 1a, document no. 1) and fill out the forms (available in Annex 1a, document no. 2), including practical examples.
+The presentation exposed during the Course are available in Annex 1a, documents no. 3-5.

 Three companies were awarded for carrying out the aerial surveys in 2018, which were the ones that submitted their offers following the call for tenders.
 All these companies had previous experience in GBYP aerial surveys and were familiar with the particularities and possible problems of each area of the survey.
 The survey in Area A (Balearic Sea) was done by Spanish company "Grup Air Med", while the surveys in Areas C (southern Tyrrhenian) and Area E (central-southern Tyrrhenian Sea) was done by Italian companies Unimar and Aerial Banners.
 As concerns Area G, it was done by French company "Action Air Environnement".
-Similarly to previous years, the Turkish government insisted on including a national observer as a member of the crew on board.
+Similarly to previous years, the Turkish government requested the inclusion of a national observer as a member of the crew on board.
 The Turkish observer, with previous experience of performing GBYP aerial survey in the area, acted as a scientific observer.